 Future conditions without the Former Project also known as No-Build included general growth volumes to the design year of the project, other planned or approved development volumes and reoccupied volumes associated with the former hospital use.
 Based on discussions with the Town and Village, the traffic volumes associated with the Parth Knolls, LLC residential development located at 87 Hawkes Avenue, Sunshine Children's Home & Rehabilitation Center in New Castle, Upper Westchester Muslim Society development in New Castle, and Hudson Ridge Wellness Center development in Cortlandt were considered in the traffic study.
 The No-Build condition also included the traffic volumes associated with the reoccupancy of the former hospital use.
-These hospital traffic volumes were based on 2006 turning movement count data.
+These hospital traffic volumes were based on 2006 turning movement count data (the record 2006 hospital traffic volumes are contained in Volume 3).